Bluevale Collegiate Institute: Sports

 Bluevale provides opportunities for participation in athletics including intramurals, team sports and individual-based programs.
-These opportunities include rugby, American football, basketball, volleyball, swimming, tennis, track and field, cross-country, curling, skiing, ice hockey, badminton, and other teams.
+These opportunities include rugby, Canadian football, basketball, volleyball, swimming, tennis, track and field, cross-country, curling, skiing, ice hockey, badminton, and other teams.
 The school participates in WCSSAA (Waterloo County Secondary School Athletic Association).

-Many BCI teams have won WCSSAA and CWOSSA (Central Western Ontario Secondary School Association) titles and have performed well at the Provincial level, including most recently the cross-country teams, swim team, basketball and volleyball squads.
-The Senior Boys and Girls Rugby teams both won WCCSSA championships in 2013.
-The Senior girls rugby team then placed in the top ten in all-Ontario competition.
-The BCI girls' field hockey team have won two consecutive OFSAA (Ontario Federation of School Athletic Associations) championships (2016 and 2017) while also medalling in the 2014 and 2015 campaigns.
+Many BCI teams have won WCSSAA and CWOSSA (Central Western Ontario Secondary School Association) titles and have performed well at the Provincial level.
+The Senior Boys and Girls Rugby teams both won WCSSA championships in 2013.
+The Senior Girls rugby team then placed in the top ten in all-Ontario competition.
+The BCI girls' field hockey team won two consecutive OFSAA (Ontario Federation of School Athletic Associations) championships in 2016 and 2017, while also medalling in the 2014 and 2015 campaigns.

 Arts programs

 The school's arts program offers music, dance, and visual arts.
 In addition, there are two different choirs, two bands, and some small ensembles.
 The main choir, Bluevale Singers, had over 100 members in 2013.
 The music program features instrumental, vocal and guitar courses.
 In 2003, Bluevale hosted the first annual provincial DanceFest, an annual dance competition and showcase of dance teams from schools across Ontario.
 125 secondary students attended.
 In 2015, Ontario Secondary School DanceFest became a nonprofit organization.
 Drama students perform at the National Theatre School Drama Festival (formerly the Sears Drama Festival) competitions each year and in their annual Fall Showcase.
 The visual arts program provides many opportunities for students to challenge their creativity though works of art using many mediums.